tverven/tiai-seminar/index.md

         <summary>Abstract</summary>
         <p>The widely-used k-means procedure returns k clusters that have arbitrary
 convex shapes.
 In high dimension, such a clustering might not be easy to understand.
-A more interpretable alternative is to constraint the clusters to be the leaves of a decision tree with axis-parallel splits;
+A more interpretable alternative is to constrain the clusters to be the leaves of a decision tree with axis-parallel splits;
 then each cluster is a hyper-rectangle given by a small number of features.